Discriminating Data and the Politics of Recognition

 Sources

-- Penguin Random House, Discriminating Data by Wendy Hui Kyong Chun, distribution listing for title, author, subtitle, paperback ISBN 9780262548526, MIT Press imprint, publication date, page count, and Amazon vendor identifier, reviewed June 15, 2026.
+- Penguin Random House, Discriminating Data by Wendy Hui Kyong Chun, distribution listing for title, author, subtitle, paperback ISBN 9780262548526, MIT Press imprint, publication date, and page count, reviewed June 23, 2026.

-- NIST AI Resource Center, AI Risk Management Framework, official AI RMF overview, voluntary-use statement, and design/development/use/evaluation framing, reviewed June 15, 2026.
+- NIST AI Resource Center, AI Risk Management Framework and AI RMF Core, official AI RMF overview, voluntary-use statement, and govern, map, measure, manage functions, reviewed June 23, 2026.

 Book links are paid affiliate links.
 As an Amazon Associate I earn from qualifying purchases.